Spending time understanding how to germinate seeds is an investment that will pay off many times over.

 Seeds can take anything from days to weeks to germinate and sprout.

-When we grow Thai basil we expect seeds to germinate in 7 – 10 days.
-Growing sage we expect germination in 2-3 weeks whereas hot peppers like the Bhut Jolokia ghost peppers have been known to take up to 5 weeks to germinate.
+We expect seeds to germinate in 7 – 10 days when we grow Thai basil.
+Growing sage, we expect germination in 2-3 weeks, whereas hot peppers like the Bhut Jolokia ghost peppers have been known to take up to 5 weeks to germinate.

-And sometimes we just have to be patient and wait a bit longer before giving up only to find that the seed is in fact in the process of germinating.
+And sometimes, we have to be patient and wait a bit longer before giving up, only to find that the seed is, in fact, in the process of germinating.

 Solution: Read the seed packet and get yourself a general idea of the time it will take for the seed to germinate.
 I always wait for at least an extra week as I know that some seeds will need more time than others.

-And then you have the seeds that simply suffer from a really low germination rate even when you do everything right.
+And then you have the seeds that suffer from a meager germination rate even when you do everything right.

-An example is white sage, where a germination rate of 20-30% is far from uncommon.
+An example is white sage seeds, where a germination rate of 20-30% is far from uncommon.
 Here over-seeding can help you achieve success.

-In the photo we are over-seeding last years left over arugula (rocket) seeds.
+In the photo above, we are over-seeding last year’s leftover arugula (rocket) seeds.